syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Find-and-Replace-text.md

 ![](Find-and-Replace-text_images/Find-and-Replace-text_img3.png)

-You can optionally specify the pane type to be shown in the RichTextBoxAdvOptionsPane.
-The following table describes all the pane types.
+You can optionally specify the pane type to be displayed in the **RichTextBoxAdvOptionsPane**.
+The following table describes the pane types.